At Clear Creek Community Services District, our goal is to provide safe, clean, drinking water to all of our residents!

 The Office Manager, Cary Brown has been with the District since 2012.
 Her management skills coupled with her Human Resources skills have assisted the District in remaining compliant with State and Federal requirements, maintaining a well-run office and positive staff members.

-The Chief Treatment Plant Operator, Roger Schreiber has been employed by the District since 1976.
-He holds a T5 Certification as well as a D4 Certification for Distribution.
+The Chief Treatment Plant Operator, William Palmaymesa has been employed by the District since 2016.
+He holds a T5 Certification as well as a D3 Certification for Distribution and Backflow Tester Certified.

 The CCCSD serves an area of 21,670 acres large (33.88 square miles) currently and manages over 100 miles of pipeline varying in size from 3" up to 45".
 The original District size totaled 6,800 acres and formation began in the early 1960's.